History of Easter: Historical Climate

 HISTORICAL CLIMATE OF EASTER

-As Passion Week begins next weekend, what was the historical climate of Easter Week almost 2,000 years ago surrounding the last week of the life of Jesus of Nazareth?
-He was a man “born to die,” not just in the normal sense but also in some special sense.
-Jesus entered Jerusalem amidst a torrent of turbulence: religious, political, military, social, and economical.
+As Passion Week begins this coming weekend, what was the historical climate of Easter Week almost 2,000 years ago surrounding the last week of the life of Jesus of Nazareth?
+If he was a man “born to die,” not just in the usual sense but also in some unique sense, then what was the torrent of turbulence — religious, political, military, social, and economic — as he entered Jerusalem?

-At that time, the events in ancient Palestine are rarely linked to the larger context that controlled the province: the Roman Empire.
-Nevertheless, the culmination of Jesus’ career was a “tale of two cities” – both Jerusalem and Rome.
+The events at that time in ancient Palestine are rarely linked to the larger context that controlled the province: the Roman Empire.
+Nevertheless, Jesus’ career culminated in a “tale of two cities” — Jerusalem and Rome.
 In this series on Easter, we’ll discuss:

 - Palm Sunday: what was the climate of the city when Jesus entered?

-- The Trial: what took place during the trials, and what laws were involved?
+- The Trial: what occurred during the trials, and what laws were involved?

 - The Crucifixion: what was involved on Good Friday?